-- (k) Hospice services.-Covered services include reasonable and necessary services for palliation or management of an enrollee's terminal illness, with the following exceptions: - 1.
-Once a family elects to receive hospice care for an enrollee, other services that treat the terminal condition will
+(k) Hospice services.-Covered services include reasonable and necessary services for palliation or management of an enrollee's terminal illness, with the following exceptions:

-552 not be covered; and

-2. Services required for conditions totally unrelated to the terminal condition are covered to the extent that the services are included in this section.
+1. Once a family elects to receive hospice care for an enrollee, other services that treat the terminal condition will not be covered; and the terminal condition are covered to the extent that the services are included in this section.